 Botanicals to be discussed:

 Ocimum sanctum (Holy Basil, Tulsi)

 Crataegus oxycantha (Hawthorn)

 This webinar is for healthcare professionals and students only.

-• Eligible for NDs in the U.S. only.
+• Eligible for CNSs and NDs in the U.S. only.
 DCs, see below for eligible locations accepting PACE credit.

 • After attending the live event, you will receive your CE certificate via email within 3-4 weeks.